 We finalized our strategic plan, which will guide our work for the next three years.
 We will publish our plan on the SRSLY website in mid-September.

 We know that to remain healthy, our youth need to feel supported and they need to make regular connections.
 Moving forward, SRSLY will continue to offer safe, in-person, and virtual activities.

 SRSLY Manchester’s Coalition Director, Alex Duranczyk, has been with the organization for three years.
 In this role, Duranczyk leads the coalition’s efforts and programming.
 She also oversees the daily operations and community impact.

 Duranczyk earned her bachelor’s degree in social work from Eastern Michigan University, and has experience with a variety of youth-focused organizations.
 A native of Stockbridge, Duranczyk understands the importance of community within small towns.
 Throughout her time at SRSLY, Duranczyk has been impressed with the character of Manchester’s young people.

 “I am so proud of the youth in Manchester, who have proven to be creative, passionate, and resilient,” said Duranczyk.
 “The youth in Manchester are true leaders who bring their knowledge and positive energy to our mission.”

 SRSLY Manchester wouldn’t exist without our hard-working, dedicated volunteers.
-To learn more about SRSLY Manchester and how you can get involved, please follow us on Facebook or Instagram or this website.
+To learn more about SRSLY Manchester and how you can get involved, please visit srslymanchester.org or follow us on Facebook or Instagram.